Course website: www.cs136a.mmeteer.com

 There will be the following types of gradable elements in class.
 Due dates will be posted on the schedule page and announced in class.
 No extensions will be considered after the due date of the assignment for any reason and extensions will only be considered for well articulated reasons.
 If that reason is because you didn’t understand the problem or weren’t able to access data, etc, then it needs to be well in advance of the actual due date.
 Bottom line: Start early and communicate.

 Policy on working together: Unless it is specifically stated in the assignment, all assignments must be done independently.
 However, when working with 3rd party toolsets, you may collaborate on getting the tools installed and running.
-In order to make this collaboration fair for everyone, you must post questions and answers on the class Latte blog, even if it’s just a summary of a hallway conversation.
+In order to make this collaboration fair for everyone, you must post questions and answers on the class blog (tools TBD), even if it’s just a summary of a hallway conversation.
 If it was helpful, share it.

 If you are a student with a documented disability on record at Brandeis University and which to have reasonable accommodations made for you in this class, please see me immediately.